 WIX has more streamlined support than WordPress in this case.
 You can visit the comprehensive support page at WIX and probably resolve your issue from the documentation.
 24×7 Support is available for Wix users.

 WordPress support forums are helpful hub too.
-You can ask support for plugins or theme.
+You can ask for support for plugins or themes.
 The developers reply most of the time.
 However, a reply is not guaranteed and additional support may involve costs.

 Support Winner: Tie